-a.
-Research projects completed and grants received during the last four years (funded by National/International agencies).

-Research Grant of INR 14,20,000/- sanctioned by AICTE vide sanctioned letter 8023/RID/RPS/072/11/12, 1595 for Design and evaluation of novel topical intravaginal formulation of microbicidal agent for prophylaxis of HIV and other veneral diseases.
-(On going project).

-- b.
-Inter-institutional collaborative projects and grants received

-- i) National collaborations

-- ii) International collaborations
+- a.
+Research projects completed and grants received during the last four years (funded by National/International agencies). - Research Grant of INR 14,20,000/- sanctioned by AICTE vide sanctioned letter 8023/RID/RPS/072/11/12, 1595 for Design and evaluation of novel topical intravaginal formulation of microbicidal agent for prophylaxis of HIV and other veneral diseases.
+(On going project). - In 2015-16, Two research grants have received by our two staff member from RGUHS, Bangalore - Two project proposals of Rs.
+35 Lakhs have submitted to RGUHS, Bangalore in 2015-16. - b.
+Inter-institutional collaborative projects and grants received - i) National collaborations - ii) International collaborations

-Not received but MOU signed with various industries like Green chem. and Teleradiography and yet to get projects with research grants.

-3.2.7 What are the financial provisions made in the institution budget for supporting students' research projects?

-Collaborative work is encouraged.
-The industry pays stipend and the institute encourages through free transport.

-3.3 Research Facilities

-- 3.3.1 What efforts have been made by the institution to improve its infrastructure requirements to facilitate research?
-What strategies have been evolved to meet the needs of researchers in emerging disciplines? - a) There is regular upgradation in the infrastructure. - b) Research facilities and space is always a priority. - c) Collaborative projects and applying for grants is the focus to encourage the researchers.

-3.3.2 Does the institution have an Advanced Central Research facility?
+- Not received but MOU signed with various industries like Green chem. and Teleradiography and yet to get projects with research grants. - MOU signed with China and Canada Universities for research collaboration and quality education. - 3.2.7 What are the financial provisions made in the institution budget for supporting students' research projects? - Collaborative work is encouraged.
+The industry pays stipend and the institute encourages through free transport. - 3.3 Research Facilities - 3.3.1 What efforts have been made by the institution to improve its infrastructure requirements to facilitate research?
+What strategies have been evolved to meet the needs of researchers in emerging disciplines? - There is regular upgradation in the infrastructure. - Research facilities and space is always a priority. - Collaborative projects and applying for grants is the focus to encourage the researchers. - 3.3.2 Does the institution have an Advanced Central Research facility?
 If yes, have the facilities been made available to research scholars?
-What is the funding allocated to the facility?

-Research centres like IISc, IIHR, UAS and other are utilized for availing advanced central research facilities.
-There is an exclusive instrumental room which has adequate facilities.

-3.3.3 Does the institution have a Drug Information Centre to cater to the needs of researchers?
-If yes, provide details of the facility.

-Yes, we do have a Drug information centre.
-The latest software and applications are available to assist the physicians, patients and general public.

-3.3.4 Does the institution provide residential facilities (with computer and internet facilities) for research scholars, post-doctoral fellows, research associates, summer fellows of various academies and visiting scientists (national/international)?

-Yes, the Institute is providing accommodation and food facility with full furnished hostels for students and research scholars and there is WiFi throughout the campus for serving.

-3.3.5 Does the institution have centers of national and international recognition/repute?
-Give a brief description of how these facilities are made use of by researchers from other laboratories.

-We do have certain instruments like spray drier, high speed homogenizer, BOD incubator, Aseptic laminar air flow cabinet, Sensitive electronic pan balance, deep freezers etc. These facilities are utilized by the staff, students of our and certain other institutes.

-3.3.6 Clinical trials and research

-Are all the clinical trials registered with CTRI (Clinical Trials Research of India)?

-Yes.
+What is the funding allocated to the facility? - Research centres like IISc, IIHR, UAS and other are utilized for availing advanced central research facilities.
+There is an exclusive instrumental room which has adequate facilities. - 3.3.3 Does the institution have a Drug Information Centre to cater to the needs of researchers?
+If yes, provide details of the facility. - Yes, we do have a Drug information centre.
+The latest software and applications are available to assist the physicians, patients and general public. - 3.3.4 Does the institution provide residential facilities (with computer and internet facilities) for research scholars, post-doctoral fellows, research associates, summer fellows of various academies and visiting scientists (national/international)? - Yes, the Institute is providing accommodation and food facility with full furnished hostels for students and research scholars and there is WiFi throughout the campus for serving. - 3.3.5 Does the institution have centers of national and international recognition/repute?
+Give a brief description of how these facilities are made use of by researchers from other laboratories. - We do have certain instruments like spray drier, high speed homogenizer, BOD incubator, Aseptic laminar air flow cabinet, Sensitive electronic pan balance, deep freezers etc. These facilities are utilized by the staff, students of our and certain other institutes. - 3.3.6 Clinical trials and research - Are all the clinical trials registered with CTRI (Clinical Trials Research of India)?